 If your office utilizes the same software company-wide, such as Microsoft Outlook or Office, take the proper steps to ensure those programs’ security.

-Often, the first line of defense is a strong password for business-related accounts.
+The first line of defense is often a strong password for business-related accounts.
 There are a surprising amount of mistakes people make when trying to create a strong password.
 Any accounts containing sensitive material should require varied passwords containing at least 16 characters.

 Check out this video on strong passwords:

-Likewise, any sensitive accounts should enlist the added layer of protection accessed with the use of 2-factor authentication (2FA).
+Likewise, any sensitive accounts should enlist the added layer of protection accessed using 2-factor authentication (2FA).

 And the most proactive step any small business with sensitive information can take is to hire a team of experts to look out for them.